victoriadrake/hugo-theme-introduction/README.md

 ## Getting started

-- Requres extended version of [Hugo](https://gohugo.io/getting-started/installing/) (latest version recommended)
+- Requires extended version of [Hugo](https://gohugo.io/getting-started/installing/) (latest version recommended)

 To make changes to the theme CSS, extended Hugo's [PostCSS](https://gohugo.io/hugo-pipes/postcss/) requires JavaScript packages to compile the styles.
 You can install them using `npm`: